To provide operating support and mode specific input Transportation and Climate Change Clearinghouse (TCCC). (www.http://climate.dot.gov)

 - Any additional activities in these areas that may be assigned by the steering committee.

 The funding for the TCCC comes from annual USDOT modal administration contributions.
 The Federal Motor Carrier Safety Administration (FMCSA) has contributed to the TCCC since 2003.
-FMCSA contributes to the TCCC to support USDOT activities relating to commercial motor vehicle (CMV) safety and climate change.
-These issues include impacts on trucking operations and infrastructure as well as research on regulatory impacts that could affect FMCSA's ability to complete its mission of reducing highway fatalities.
-While the intersection of CMV safety and climate change is relatively small, FMCSA's modal contribution reflects the Agency's role as a minor but participating player.
-Research topics of interest to FMCSA include analysis of weather changes to determine their impact on transportation safety, in particular impacts on roadway infrastructure and freight operations involving CMVs.
+FMCSA contributes to the TCCC to support USDOT activities relating to climate change.
+These issues include impacts on roadway operations and infrastructure as well as research on regulatory impacts that could affect safety.
+While the intersection of commercial motor vehicle (CMV) safety and climate change is relatively small, FMCSA’s modal contribution reflects the Agency’s role as a minor but participating player.
+Research topics of interest to FMCSA include the impact of weather changes on transportation safety, in particular impacts on roadway infrastructure and freight operations involving CMVs.